Company

 Testing the best purchase path

-We also tested different “Buy” and interstitial designs so see which formats were the most effective at providing add to cart confirmation and upsell.
+We also tested various “Buy” and interstitial designs to determine which formats were most effective at confirming add-to-cart actions and supporting upsell opportunities.

 Four Desktop “Buy” page + Interstitial Variants